1987 Winnebago LeSharo

 Make sure to obtain proper coverage prior to driving your new RV off the dealer lot.

-hard to find anymore in good condition.
+find anymore in good condition.
 The LeSharo mini motorhome was a unique

 departure from the larger scale vehicle models.
 It gives you 28-miles per

 gallon on the highway.
 This vehicle was based on having a front-wheel drive and

 first built in 1983 to adapt to a downsizing trend in the auto industry.
 In

 1992 the LeSharo brand ended production, which makes this vehicle rare and

 unique.
 What grew from there were the LeSharo clubs, formed for these unique